 5. Never launch a new website on a Friday

 However, even the best prepared websites have the odd teething problems.
 These can soon be ironed out, but only if somebody with the right know-how is aware of them.
 It could be issues with the cache, perhaps, or maybe the DNS is not directing properly.
-It’s no big deal except that, over the weekend, the right people aren’t around to fix those glitches and frustration can soon escalate.
+It’s no big deal except that, over the weekend, the right people aren’t around to fix those glitches and frustration might escalate.